mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 of Askisa (C654576-6), which was found more pragmatic to develop, to the benefit of keeping Aasamlaga's natural wonders intact.
 It is also Aasamlaga's garbage dump.
 The planet's higher technological needs, such as computers and antigrav vehicles, are met by Gaamkhi (A587449-D), which also provides defence via an Imperial naval base.

 TOURISM

 There is a waiting list for sightseeing tours.
-The planet is home to a bewildering variety of terrestrial, coastal and aquatic ecosystems, from dense cavernous jungles and shores of walking mangroves to snow- capped crystal mountains.
+The planet is home to a bewildering variety of terrestrial, coastal and aquatic ecosystems, from dense cavernous jungles and shores of walking mangroves to snow-capped crystal mountains.
 Its equator is an archipelago of innumerable islands, each a unique ecosystem, and of arctic tide pools heated by geothermal vents.
 Its tundra gives way to vast waterfalls springing from ancient jagged monoliths.